 Memory foam mattresses have become a top choice for those suffering from back pain.
 By providing adaptive, even support, especially when used with an adjustable bed frame, memory foam mattresses distribute body weight well and eliminate pressure points and discomfort.

 What is the best thickness for a memory foam mattress?

-As recently discussed, memory foam mattresses are usually made with a layer or two of memory foam on top, followed by foam layers for support below.
-The right balance between thickness and support is anywhere from 10-12 inches.
+As recently discussed, memory foam mattresses are usually made with a layer or two of memory foam on top, followed by poly-foam layers for support below.
+The right balance between thickness and support is anywhere from 10 to 12 inches.